bojalive/bojalive/README.md

 - 👋 Hi, I’m @bojalive
-- 👀 I’m interested in politcs and cSharp
+- 👀 I’m interested in politcs and C#
-- 🌱 I’m in live with cSharp
+- 🌱 I’m in love with C#
-- 💞️ I’m looking to collaborate on cSharp and React
+- 💞️ I’m looking to collaborate on C# and React
 - 📫 How to reach me ...

 <!---